-The goals, objectives, and envisioned core activities necessary to realize the implementation strategy are listed below:
+The goals, objectives, and envisioned core activities necessary to realize the implementation strategy are listed below.
+These goals are intended to apply to all of Missouri's covered populations with efforts being tailored to the unique needs as expressed by each population and/or their representatives:

-Goals Objectives Core Activities Reduce Barriers to Universal Internet Access Connect all unserved households w/ BEAD funds Conduct one or more rounds of grant applications that will award funding to the ISPs whose projects will ensure that all unserved locations in Missouri receive service Develop map showing broadband availability across Missouri Partner with ISPs to locate gaps in coverage Achieve 67% ACP participation rate Promote ACP via State of Missouri official channels of communications, both new and existing

-• Encourage partners to promote
+Goals Objectives Core Activities Reduce Barriers to Universal Internet Access Connect 100% of unserved households w/ BEAD funds Conduct one or more rounds of grant applications that will award funding to the ISPs whose projects will ensure that all unserved locations in Missouri receive service Develop map showing broadband availability across Missouri Partner with ISPs to locate gaps in coverage Achieve 67% ACP participation rate Promote ACP via State of Missouri official channels of communications, both new and existing Encourage partners to promote ACP Coordinate ACP promotional work amongst externally funded

-ACP

-• Coordinate ACP promotional work amongst externally funded partners (e.g., ACP Outreach
+partners (e.g., ACP Outreach Grant Awardees)

-Grant Awardees)

-• Launch OBD branded GetACP

-website with Education
+• Launch OBD branded GetACP website with Education

 Superhighway

-Increase internet affordability • Promote ACP (see above), Lifeline,

-and other national

-programs/organizations that offer
+Increase internet affordability • Promote ACP (see above), Lifeline, and other national programs/organizations that offer internet assistance

-internet assistance

 • Develop framework for

-determining broadband
+determining broadband availability

-availability

-• Require BEAD funded entities to

-comply with affordability
+• Require BEAD funded entities to comply with affordability

 framework

-• Encourage competition amongst
+• Encourage competition amongst ISPs

-ISPs
+Reduce language barriers for English language learners · Ensure digital inclusion programming is available in multiple languages

+• Partner/provide funding to organizations serving English

+language learners

+• Promote digital skills and ABE in languages other than English

+• Conduct concerted outreach

+efforts in predominantly

+immigrant and/or other non-

+English language learners

+Increase the Increase the supply of • Identify potential areas of

+technological affordable devices, cooperation between state

+capacity of prioritizing large screen agencies/departments and local

-Increase the technological capacity of Missourians Increase the supply of affordable fully internet capable devices in Missouri Identify potential areas of cooperation between state agencies/departments and local refurbishers to locate new sources of fully Internet capable devices Fund programming that distributes free and/or subsidized devices Develop programming that matches credential program graduates with devices Incentivize the MO-based groups including the private sector to donate devices Promote and support new and existing low and no-cost refurbishers Improve Missourians digital skills and capacity to function online Increase opportunities to engage in the digital economy Promote tech and digital fellowships/technical training Support the expansion of work requiring digital skills Encourage local educational and workforce agencies to prioritize digital skills Expand resources available at career centers Provide grants to groups that focus on upskilling traditional non-Internet or technology related programs Assist academic institutions in developing 1:1 student to technology ratio in classrooms Fund programming that deploy full "wrap-around" services to ensure that the social
+Missourians devices, in Missouri • refurbishers to locate new sources of fully Internet capable devices Fund programming that distributes free and/or subsidized devices Develop programming that matches credential program graduates with devices Incentivize the MO-based groups including the private sector to donate devices Promote and support new and existing low and no-cost refurbishers

+Improve Increase opportunities to • Promote tech and digital

+Missourians engage in the digital economy fellowships/technical training

+digital skills and • Support the expansion of work

+capacity to requiring digital skills

+function online • Encourage local educational and

+- workforce agencies to prioritize

+digital skills. (e.g., Partner with

+DHEWD and local employers to

+fund the development and

+delivery of a curricula that

+provides unemployed and

+underemployed with the technical

+skills required for the in-demand

+JODS)

+• Expand resources available at

+career centers

+• focus on upskilling traditional

+locus on upskilling traditional